al3gzy/al3gzy/README.md

 # 👽 About Me

 I'm a student of Applied Mathematics - Data Science pursuing a BSc at the Faculty of Sciences, University of Novi Sad.
-Interested in the **computational physics**, with specific focus on: quantum dynamics, chaos theory, stochastic processes, functional analysis, machine learning and optimisation.
+Interested in the **computational physics**, with specific focus on **quantum dynamics** and **machine learning**.

 Currently, I am combining PINNs, PINO and FNO into **HyPINO-F** model for magnetic field orientation in Bloch-Torrey equations.